airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

     write a message to STDERR before exitting.
 Use `LD_PRELOAD` and run various programs with it.
 What are the results?

-[^1]: Each of these terms have slightly different meanings, but most
+[^8-1]: Each of these terms have slightly different meanings, but most
     people use them interchangeably anyway.
 Specifically, this chapter will cover dynamic libraries, but not shared libraries.
-Shared libraries are dynamic libraries which are built using *position-independent code*position-independent code (often
+Shared libraries are dynamic libraries which are built using *position-independent code* (often
-    abbreviated PICPIC) which is outside the scope of this book.
+    abbreviated PIC) which is outside the scope of this book.
     However, shared libraries and dynamic libraries are used in the same way by users and programs; the linker just links them differently.

-[^2]: The reason that parameters are pushed in the reverse order is
+[^8-2]: The reason that parameters are pushed in the reverse order is
     because of functions which take a variable number of parameters like `printf`.
 The parameters pushed in last will be in a known position relative to the top of the stack.
 The program can then use these